Lazuri08/c55d643f/README.md

 npm start
 This will start the development server and open the application in your default web browser.
 The app will be running at http://localhost:8080.

+### IMPORTANT
+If you are facing an issue with running you have to update the package.json file.
+Remove this code from both start and build "NODE_OPTIONS=--openssl-legacy-provide" Then try npm start one more time so you can run the app on your localhost.
+Provided code is neceserry in order to deploy.

 Building the App
 To build the application for production: